 OTTAWA, Dec.
-4, 2018 /CNW/ - Hundreds of First Nations leaders, Elders, women, youth and other delegates are set to gather December 4-6, 2018 for the Assembly of First Nations (AFN) Special Chiefs Assembly (SCA) taking place at the Westin Hotel on unceded Algonquin territory in Ottawa, Ontario.
-Chiefs and delegates will gather under the theme "Acknowledging our Challenges, Successes and Opportunities" to assess progress, and set priorities and strategic direction for the coming year.
+3, 2018 /CNW/ - Hundreds of First Nations leaders, Elders, women, youth and other delegates are set to gather December 4-6, 2018 for the Assembly of First Nations (AFN) Special Chiefs Assembly (SCA) taking place at the Westin Hotel on unceded Algonquin territory in Ottawa, Ontario.
+Chiefs and delegates will gather under the theme "Acknowledging our Challenges, Successes and Opportunities" to assess progress, set priorities and strategic direction for the coming year.

-Prime Minister Justin Trudeau is confirmed to address delegates at 4:15 pm on Tuesday, December 4.
-Other agenda highlights (note agenda times are approximate, full agenda is on the AFN website):
+Agenda Highlights (note agenda times are approximate, full agenda is on the AFN website):

 Day 1 – Tuesday December 4, 2018

 - 8:30 a.m. - Grand Entry

 - 9 a.m. - AFN National Chief Perry Bellegarde Opening Address.

 - 9:30 a.m. - Honouring of Veteran Louis Oakes and the late Chief St-Denis of Wolf Lake First Nation.

 - 11 a.m. - Honourable Carolyn Bennett, Minister of Crown-Indigenous Relations.

 - 1:15 p.m. - Discussion on Rights Recognition.